-- There are no known interventions that can reliably prevent PML or adequately treat PML if it occurs.
+- There are no known interventions that can reliably prevent PML or that can adequately treat PML if it occurs.
 It is not known whether early detection of PML and discontinuation of TYSABRI will mitigate the disease.

-- Three sessions of plasma exchange over 5 to 8 days were shown to accelerate TYSABRI clearance in a study of 12 patients with MS who did not have PML, although in the majority of patients, alpha-4 integrin receptor binding remained high.
-Adverse events which may occur during plasma exchange include clearance of other medications and volume shifts, which have the potential to lead to hypotension or pulmonary edema.
+- Three sessions of plasma exchange over the course of 5 to 8 days were shown to accelerate TYSABRI clearance in a study of 12 patients with MS who did not have PML, although in the majority of patients, alpha-4 integrin receptor binding remained high.
+Adverse events that may occur during plasma exchange include clearance of other medications and volume shifts, which have the potential to lead to hypotension or pulmonary edema.
 Although plasma exchange has not been studied in TYSABRI-treated patients with PML, it has been used in such patients in the postmarketing setting to remove TYSABRI more quickly from the circulation.

-- Immune reconstitution inflammatory syndrome (IRIS) has been reported in the majority of TYSABRI treated patients who developed PML and subsequently discontinued TYSABRI.
+- Immune reconstitution inflammatory syndrome (IRIS) has been reported in the majority of TYSABRI-treated patients who developed PML and subsequently discontinued TYSABRI.
 In almost all cases, IRIS occurred after plasma exchange was used to eliminate circulating TYSABRI.
-It presents as a clinical decline in the patient's condition after TYSABRI removal (and in some cases after apparent clinical improvement) that may be rapid, can lead to serious neurological complications or death and is often associated with characteristic changes in the MRI.
+It presents as a clinical decline in the patient's condition after TYSABRI removal (and, in some cases, after apparent clinical improvement) that may be rapid, can lead to serious neurological complications or death, and is often associated with characteristic changes in the MRI.
 TYSABRI has not been associated with IRIS in patients discontinuing treatment with TYSABRI for reasons unrelated to PML.
 In TYSABRI-treated patients with PML, IRIS has been reported within days to several weeks after plasma exchange.
 Monitoring for development of IRIS and appropriate treatment of the associated inflammation should be undertaken.

 - TYSABRI is contraindicated in patients who have or have had PML.